Shugborough Coat of Arms

 In the Dogon religion, the horse was not only a symbol of the Nummo but it was also identified with the Nummo's spaceship or ark.
 The stacked round wooden cups that the Dogon spiritual leader, the Hogon, used for religious ceremonies usually had a lid with a horse on top, representing the Nummo.3 Henry Lincoln, author of The Holy Place, a book on Rennes-le-Château believes that the Knight's Stone found in Rennes-le-Château and dating to the seventh century is the Celtic horse goddess Epona.4

 Initially, I speculated that the Nummo became identified with horses because the chevrons on their backs looked like a horse's mane.
-Research in 5
+Research in The Nummo, however, suggests that they were associated with Centaurs.
+The Nummo, who were the sacred feminine in the Dogon religion, may also be identified with the Celtic horse goddess, Epona.
+Because they had horns, they also became identified with unicorns.

 The black dog, on top of the Shugborough coat of arms represents the Jackal.
 In the Dogon religion, the Jackal is a symbol of the Nummos' failed genetic experiment and humanity's separation from truth and immortality.
 In one Dogon story, the Jackal steals fire from the Nummo's workshop and flees with it back to Earth.
 He ends up crashing the Nummo spaceship and spreading the fire across the Earth.
 The stolen fire that the Jackal takes from the Nummo represents the spiritual and biological essence of the Nummo.
 In other world mythologies, including Greek mythology, the stolen fire is associated with stolen cows, which is important since the Nummo were symbolized by red cows.
 We find this association in the story of Hermes (the Greek god of thieves), a Jackal figure, who steals cows from the sun God Apollo.
 Besides a dog, the Jackal is also symbolized by a fox, goat, rooster, and a white cow in the Dogon religion.
 In other world mythologies he was symbolized by a white bull.
 The Jackal was a male figure associated with single sexed beings and the Earth.
 The Nummo, on the other hand, represented heaven, immortality and the divine feminine.7